Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Clovis, California Ranked
+Top Grease Trap Cleaning Companies in Clovis, California Ranked

 For any restaurant or food service establishment in Clovis, maintaining your grease interceptor isn't just a good practice-it's a legal requirement essential for protecting the local sewer system.
 The City of Clovis enforces strict Fats, Oils, and Grease (FOG) control regulations to prevent costly and disruptive sewer blockages and backups.
 Compliance hinges on regular, professional grease trap pumping and cleaning, meticulous record-keeping, and passing routine inspections.
 Neglecting this critical maintenance can lead to severe fines, operational shutdowns, and exponentially higher service costs.
 This guide outlines the specific requirements, best practices, and local considerations for effective grease management in Clovis.